 The primary approach is to value assets using quoted market prices in active markets.
-There are no differences between the asset valuation method used in ILUK's IFRS financial statements and the Solvency II valuation other than that Deferred Acquisition Costs and prepayments, which are included in the assets of the IFRS financial statements, are excluded from the Solvency II valuation.
+There are no differences between the asset valuation method used in ILUK's IFRS financial statements and the Solvency II valuation other than the treatment of deferred acquisition costs and prepayments, which are included in the assets of the IFRS financial statements but are excluded from the Solvency II valuation in line with Article 75 of the Solvency II Directive.
+Further details on the IFRS asset valuation approach and the financial assets held are provided in notes 2(r) and 26 to ILUK's financial statements, which can be found in Appendix 2 of this document.